maxshafer/shafer-research-group/content/authors/Neomul/_index.md

 ---
 # Display name
-title: C. frontosa
+title: N. multifasciatus

 # Username (this should match the folder name)
 authors:
-  - fish3
+  - Neomul

 # Is this the primary user of the site?
 superuser: false